 The Bus system as a whole has experienced continued ridership growth since DCTA assumed existing bus service in 2005.
 The number of total annual passenger trips has increased from 1.3 million in 2005 to 2.6 million in 2012.
-The Connect fixed-route service, in particular, has seen marked increases since its implementation in 2008.
+The Connect fixed-route service, in particular, has seen marked increases since 2005.